Guide for St. Augustine Grass: Yearly Maintenance Program

 Fertilize Turf

-From March to Late August, is when you may need to fertilize your St. Augustine grass.
+From March to Late August, you may need to fertilize your St. Augustine grass.

-As an aggressively growing species, this turf is not necessarily in dire need of fertilizers except for when the turf is just emerging from winter dormancy.
+As an aggressively growing species, St. Augustine grass does not necessarily need fertilizers, except when it is just emerging from winter dormancy.
 Another way to determine when to fertilize your St. Augustine grass is to monitor its growth.
-If unsure, then it may be best to take a sample of your turf and have it tested at your local extension office to determine the present level of turf nutrients.
+If unsure, it may be best to take a sample of your turf and have it tested at your local extension office to determine the present level of turf nutrients.

-For the spring application, Solutions 15-5-10 Weed & Feed contains the best of both worlds with its combination of a fertilizer and weed killer.
-As a granular product this fertilizer will have a long residual effect within your St. Augustine grass and continue to help it provide an ongoing set of nutrients and protection against diseases and pests.
+For the spring application, Solutions 15-5-10 Weed & Feed contains the best of both worlds, combining a fertilizer and weed killer.
+As a granular product, this fertilizer will have a long residual effect on your St. Augustine grass and help provide an ongoing set of nutrients and protection against diseases and pests.

-Before applying this product, make sure to cut your grass at least 1 to 2 days prior for better fertilizer activation within soil.
+Before applying this product, cut your grass at least 1 to 2 days before for better fertilizer activation within the soil.

-Load your selected spreader with measured amount of fertilizer and put the spreader on the correct setting for your specific spreader model (check the label for details).
+Load your selected spreader with a measured amount of fertilizer and put the spreader on the correct setting for your specific spreader model (check the label for details).
 If you are unsure which setting to use with your spreader, you can test your spreader settings on 250 sq. ft. of turf.
-You are aiming to apply at a rate of 1 pound of product per 250 sq. ft., so adjust your settings until this rate is reached.
-Begin broadcasting the product starting at the edge of the lawn and walk all the way around the perimeter of the yard at a steady pace.
-Then walk back and forth across the yard to cover the space in the middle.
+You aim to apply 1 pound of product per 250 sq. ft., so adjust your settings until this rate is reached.
+Begin broadcasting the product at the edge of the lawn and walk around the yard's perimeter steadily.
+Then, walk back and forth across the yard to cover the space in the middle.

 Water the lawn 1 to 2 days after applying fertilizer.